bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 as index.html within the same directory.
 This command has to be run within the same directory the files reside in.
 Should the command be run outside this directory the path where the files reside need to be included within the command.
-At any time the command haml \--help may be run to see a list of different available options.
+At any time the command haml &#45;&#45;help may be run to see a list of different available options.

 ### Watching a File or Directory